Cannabis 101 By Sylph Wu|22 October 2025

 HHC still had advantages, but it no longer felt like the strongest strategic fit.
 The partner began to feel that HHC solved the problem of having a launchable cannabinoid product, while THCA solved the more important problem of launching the right cannabinoid product for their intended market position.
 That distinction ended up carrying more weight than the convenience of sticking with the original assumption.

-Why THCA Fit the Launch Better
+Why THCA Fit This Particular Launch Better

 THCA